 Alice Gosti is an Italian-American architect of experiences.
 While her background is mostly in dance and choreography she uses all media to create a cohesive environment in which the viewer is invited to both experience and perform.
 Gosti’s work has been presented and commissioned by universities, galleries, theaters and festivals worldwide.
 Dance Magazine has described her work as "unruly yet rigorous, feminine yet rebellious, task-like yet mischievous."
 You can learn more at Alice's website, http://gostia.com.

-I have been a freelance actor director and educator for the past thirty years.
-Most of my work has been with original scripts which has brought me to The Sundance Playwrights Lab, WordBRIDGE and directing in Florida, Massachusetts, New York, West Virginia, Utah and Wyoming.
-Here at home I am the Artistic Director of the Mae West Fest and I am the Department Chair of the Theatre Department at the Northwest School.
-Path with Art reminds me on a daily basis of why I chose theater in the first place.
-To experience joy, to create empathetic thinking, to connect, and to always approach work in the spirit of play.
+Ellen has been a freelance actor, director, and educator for the past thirty years.
+Most of her work has been with original scripts which has brought her to The Sundance Playwrights Lab, WordBRIDGE and directing in Florida, Massachusetts, New York, West Virginia, Utah and Wyoming.
+Here at home, she is the Artistic Director of the Mae West Fest and the Department Chair of the Theatre Department at the Northwest School.
+Path with Art reminds her on a daily basis of why she chose theater in the first place: to experience joy, to create empathetic thinking, to connect, and to always approach work in the spirit of play.

 As a woman over sixty, I live with our culture’s campaign for my disappearance.
 As an artist, I defy it.
 I look in the mirror and I paint images of myself, large canvases that put my aging face on display.
 I do believe art saves lives and ignites possibility.
 Although I have made art all my life, I received my MFA from Johnson State College, through the Vermont Studio Center in 2007.
 I have shown work nationally, including Seattle Art Museum Gallery, and The Painting Center, New York City.
 I love teaching at Path with Art because I am dedicated to staying authentic in my art practice.
 This work helps me do that and I am grateful.